Te Kete Ipurangi Navigation:

 A social media policy, responsible use agreement, or digital citizenship agreement should be written in plain language, allowing all members of the school to access and understand it.
 This document will reflect your school values and be linked with specific behaviours related to social media.

 Work with your students, parents, and the Board of Trustees to construct your agreements.
-The Netsafe Kit for schools details the steps required to produce a cyber safe learning environment with digital citizenship at its core.

 Students, teachers, and the BoT describe their pedagogy and process for collaborating to create, understand, and implement their digital citizenship policy and student agreement.